 So what if the motor program (and movement) is wrong--- Like that consistent slice you have in golf?
 Then your brain gets better at sending the wrong motor program.
 This is seen all the time in athletics.
 It's why coaches work so hard at getting their athletes to practice proper form.

-Read We ski with the feet and ankles for more on how this applies to skiing.
+Read We ski with the feet and ankles for more on how this applies to skiing and why it is critical that good skiers focus on using their feet.

 There are many sensors in the soles of the feet, which we use to feel balance and, if the feet are cold, these sensors don't function as effectively.
 Also, the muscles' response times are reduced, when we need to react to balance changes.

 If the boots are too wide or too big, then certainly the feet are sloshing inside without a good feel of whatever is outside the boot.
-Also, any small corrections we'd take to restore balance will not be effective, because they would not be transmitted through the boot.
+Also, any small corrections we'd take to restore balance will not be effective, because they would not be transmitted through the boot as quickly as with a properly fitted boot.

-On the other hand, if the boot is cramped up, that will also impair feeling for balance.
+On the other hand, if the boot is too tight and cramped up, that will also impair the feeling for balance.
 Also, the range of motion available for balance correction is reduced.
-This is one of the reasons why properly fitted boots are paramount for good skiing and good footbeds, that don't take too much room inside the boot and which support the foot just enough but not more than needed and
+This is one of the reasons why properly fitted boots are paramount for good skiing and good footbeds, that don't take too much room inside the boot and which support the foot just enough but not more than needed.

 If your workouts consistently include unstable surfaces such as wobble boards, balance mats, balance stones, exercise balls, bosu balls, skate boards, slide boards, etc… you will become a better balancer.